kmvunion/RandomProvider/README.md

 ```

 #### Text aligning configuration
-The property **TextAlign** is responsible for the configuration text align mode of the generated value.
+The property **TextAlign** is responsible for the configuration text-align mode of the generated value.
 It could be one from the fourth:
  - **Left** - Align text from the left;
  - **Center** - Align text to the center;